-Dr Sarah Larkins is an academic general practitioner, Associate Professor in General Practice and Rural Medicine and Director of Research at the School of Medicine and Dentistry, James Cook University.
+Dr Sarah Larkins is an academic general practitioner, Associate Professor in General Practice and Rural Medicine and Director of Research and Postgraduate Education in the College of Medicine and Dentistry, James Cook University.
 She has particular skills and experience in Aboriginal and Torres Strait Islander health research and health services and workforce research and is an internationally recognised expert in social accountability in health professional education.
 Sarah is also Co-Director of the Anton Breinl Research Centre for Health Systems Strengthening, a centre of the Australian Institute of Tropical Health and Medicine.

-Sarah's particular focus is on collaborating to improve equity in health care services for underserved populations, particularly rural, remote and Indigenous populations, and on training a health workforce with appropriate knowledge, attitudes and skills for this purpose.
+Sarah's particular focus is on collaborating to improve equity in health care services for underserved populations, particularly rural, remote, Indigenous and tropical populations, and on training a health workforce with appropriate knowledge, attitudes and skills for this purpose.
 She is a current Director, Townsville Mackay Medicare Local (TMML) and member of the World Health Organisation Technical Working Group on Health Workforce Education Assessment Tools and past member of the National Technical Advisory Group for Health Workforce Australia.